OkokoJnr/okokojnr/README.md

-## Hello, Glad to have you here,
+## Hello, Glad to have you here, thanks for stopping by

-I am Okoko Godwin-Jnr(WinWithData -W2D), a data enthusiast, graduate of chemical engineering, passionate about leveraging data to drive business growth and make business decisions.
+I am Okoko Godwin-Jnr, a data enthusiast, graduate of chemical engineering, passionate about leveraging data to drive business growth and make business decisions.

 # Technical Skills
 <!--* Business Analysis – Skilled at requirement gathering, stakeholder analysis, process mapping, gap analysis, workflow documentation, and aligning business needs with practical solutions. -->